An-20/an-20/README.md

 ## Hello!
 I am An-20, a student in secondary school in the UK.
 If you are reading this, you have somehow stumbled across my profile.
 Thanks for taking a look!

 - ✏ I’m currently working on various projects, some public and some private.
-These include Discord bots, some smart contract experimentation, and a closed-source Python algotrading bot (which has been eating up my time for the last two years).
+These include Discord bots, some weird parsers, and a closed-source Python algotrading bot (which has been eating up my time for the last three years).
-- 📚 I'm currently learning C for CUDA, along with some intermittent bursts where I manically try to learn Rust.
+- 📚 I'm currently learning C++ for CUDA, along with some intermittent bursts where I manically try to learn Rust.
 - 🎨 I have experience in Python, some C++ experience and am somewhat familiar with TensorFlow.
-- 🌱 My favourite Python packages include Numba, Bottleneck, discord.py and Flask.
+- 🌱 My favourite Python packages include Numba, Pandas, discord.py and Flask.
 - ⚡ Fun fact: I hate avocados.
 Something more coding related?
 I once tried to make a mod for KSP (my favourite game).
 I failed.

-And yes, my profile picture is dark-mode friendly.
-Let the waves of the dark mode revolution cascade over the masses.

 <!--
 **An-20/an-20** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.